Fort Tryon Park is your Outdoor Gym!

 Nancy Bruning has been leading outdoor fitness classes in the park since 2004.
 She offers one hour of walking, stretching, strengthening, and body toning using only the park, our own bodies, and gravity.
 All levels are welcome; we modify to meet your level of ability.
 These walks are year round.
 (Note: Fitness Walking does not meet if it is raining or if the actual temperature or wind chill is below 20 degrees F.)

 Nancy’s classes meet Tuesdays and Thursdays, 7:30 a.m. to 8:30 a.m., and Saturdays, 8:30 a.m. to 9:30 a.m., at the entrance to the Heather Garden on Margaret Corbin Circle where Cabrini Boulevard and Fort Washington Avenue converge.
-See below for fitness videos.
+Please complete the Fitness Walking waiver.
+See below for fun and informative videos!

 Ten advantages of outdoor exercise